Updated: Apr 26

 “One disturbing finding…is that women managers are more likely than their male peers to be either single or divorced.
 This confirms that there is a price to be paid for women to advance to senior leadership positions with the current career models.”
 (Karlene Millwood)

-This is an excerpt from my latest book, Self-Perception In Gender Inequities And Career Advancement For Minority Women, available on the Business and Literature page on this site.
+This is an excerpt from my latest book, Self-Perception In Gender Inequities And Career Advancement For Minority Women, available on the Resources page on this site.

 On the other hand, some women who advance into senior positions acquire what some call the Queen Bee Syndrome.
 This is when a strong female leader treats other women poorly as she rises to positions of power and authority.